-1. Tax Court: The Tax Court is a specialized court comprised of nineteen judges.
+- 1. Tax Court: The Tax Court is a specialized court comprised of nineteen judges.
 It sits in panels of three judges.
 There is no jury in Tax Court cases.
 Taxpayer does not have to pay the amount of tax in dispute to avail herself of court review in Tax Court.
-Appeals from Tax Court are to the United States Court of Appeals for the Circuit in which the taxpayer resides.
-2. Court of Claims.
-The Court of Claims hears cases involving claims - other than tort claims - against the United States.
+Appeals from Tax Court are to the United States Court of Appeals for the Circuit in which the taxpayer resides. - 2.
+Court of Claims.
+The Court of Claims hears cases involving claims other than tort claims against the United States.
 It sits without a jury.
 Taxpayer must pay the disputed tax to avail herself of review by the Claims Court.
-Appeals from a decision of the Court of Claims are to the United States Court of Appeals for the Federal Circuit.

-3. Federal District Court.
+Appeals from a decision of the Court of Claims are to the United States Court of Appeals for the Federal Circuit. - 3.
+Federal District Court.
 Taxpayer may choose to pay the disputed tax and sue for a refund in the federal district court for the district in which she resides.
 Taxpayer is entitled to a jury, and this is often the main motivation for going to federal district court.
 Appeals are to the United States Court of Appeals for the federal circuit of which the federal district court is a part.

-decisions are binding constructions of the Code's provisions.19 The IRS may announce that it does or does not acquiesce in the decision of any court lower than the Supreme Court.
+Constitution is the Internal Revenue Code, enacted pursuant to the lawmaking authority of Congress.
+Courts may construe provisions of the Code.
+Depending on the level of the court and the geographic area (i.e., federal circuit) subject to its rulings, those decisions are binding constructions of the Code's provisions.
+19 The IRS may announce that it does or does not acquiesce in the decision of any court lower than the Supreme Court.
 Outside of the Code with its highly specific and at times technical language and court and administrative construction of it, there is very little federal income tax law.
 After all, taxpayers should not be made to guess what rule of tax liability a court (or other enforcement body) may decide to prescribe and enforce.